ordinals/ord/docs/src/guides/inscriptions.md

 [source](https://github.com/casey/ord).
 Pre-built binaries are available on the [releases page](https://github.com/casey/ord/releases).

-Once `ord` is installed, you shoud be able to run `ord --version` on the command line.
+Once `ord` is installed, you should be able to run `ord --version` on the command line.

 Receiving Satoshis